 You can provide a strong boost to your brand presence online with Schema.
 The Knowledge Graph is the big box on the right-hand side of Google desktop searches (or front and center in mobile searches).
 It has most of the pertinent business information that customers need to know like phone number, social accounts, reviews, etc. The issue is that many businesses don’t have a fully fleshed out knowledge graph, if they have one at all.
 Google will display knowledge graphs only if they are highly confident the information contained within is accurate and useful.
 Make it easier for them to trust your company’s information (and thus show a knowledge graph) by marking this info up as structured data on your site.
 This way you can explicitly provide Google your preferred logo, hours of operation, website link, and more.

 Note: Also create and complete your Google My Business account if you haven’t.
 Here's our SEO Guide to Optimize your Google My Business listing for some tips.
 This is also a source of information for the Knowledge Graph.

 Get attention-grabbing rich results to increase CTR

 Maybe the #1 benefit people seek from Schema is rich results (like the coveted stars).
 Google is no longer 10 plain blue links on a page.
 Your search listing can now be pimped out as if Xhibit was your SEO.
 Rating stars for a movie, product pricing, recipe cook time and more are all now possible to show right in search listings.
 To get these special listings, add whatever relevant schema you can to your page.
 Relevant being the operative word (you don’t want to have spammy schema just because you can).
-There are lots of possible schema types to add (currently Google shows 28 types of schema).
+There are lots of possible schema types to add (currently Google shows 30 types of rich results powered by schema).
 Rich results powered by schema make your organic search listings stand out which, in turn, has been shown to increase CTR.